Incident response Case Studies and lessons learnt on the ground

 Our approach – Reuse as much operational knowledge gained by your peers who have already handled attacks.
 Most of them are kind enough to help you provided you ask.
-Below are a series of learning’s shared by companies who have handled major incidents and which others can take as actionable items.
+Below are a series of learnings shared by companies that have handled major incidents and which others can take as actionable items.

 Sincere thanks to Diana Peh.

 The logistics giant was first hit by Mailto ransomware at the end of January 2020, which took six weeks to recover from.

 It then suffered a second attack in early May that used the Nefilim malware and was similarly devastating.

 “In a time of crisis, it can get really confusing.
 Everybody wants to help, but you need to know who’s in charge, you need a leader,”